awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `deleteThing(input:completion:)`

 Deletes the specified thing.
 Returns successfully with no error if the deletion is successful or you specify a thing that doesn't exist.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DeleteThing action.
+Requires permission to access the [DeleteThing](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func deleteThing(input: DeleteThingInput, completion: @escaping (ClientRuntime.SdkResult<DeleteThingOutputResponse, DeleteThingOutputError>) -> Void)